taste-technologists/taste-technologists.github.io/index.md

 The Taste Technologists application should now be available at at http://111.222.333.444, where '111.222.333.444' is replaced by the IP address for your Droplet.

 ## Development History
 As our team implements this application, we will be working according to three milestones.
+For our first deployment our main concerns were creating the base pages and basic components of the page.
+We used the react template to give us the framework of the website.
+Additionally, we added in basic user functionality like being able to see all recipes and individual recipes.
+We also created logos and have a draft of a basic theme.
+In the M2 we want to create more collections as well as functionality for users, vendors and admins.
+Depending on how much tasks we finish in M2 we could also create beyond the basics features.

 Milestone 1 is located [here](https://github.com/orgs/taste-technologists/projects/1).